fedi-e2ee/public-key-directory-specification/Specification.md

 Each Protocol Message **MUST** be unique.
 Public Key Directory servers **MUST** reject any replayed Protocol Message, even if it's otherwise valid.

+Message uniqueness is enforced through the combination of:

+1. **Signature uniqueness**: The `signature` field of each Protocol Message is derived from the message contents, including the `recent-merkle-root` and `message.time` fields.
+Since the Merkle root changes after each accepted message, and timestamps must be recent, identical signatures indicate replay attempts.
+2. **Merkle root freshness**: The `recent-merkle-root` field **MUST** reference a Merkle root that was valid within a recent time window (see [Recent Merkle Root](#recent-merkle-root-included-in-plaintext-commitments)).
+Messages referencing stale Merkle roots are rejected.
+3. **Signature deduplication**: Implementations **SHOULD** maintain a short-lived cache of recently accepted message signatures to detect and reject duplicate submissions within the freshness window.

 Implementations **SHOULD** provide a distinct error message for when a unique message has already been accepted and processed by the system in a very recent period of time.
 This **MUST** be distinct from an error condition.